 There are a few reasons why it’s beneficial to dilute essential oils before using:

-- Carrier oils help oils to create a full coverage.
+- Carrier oils help essential oils create a full coverage.
 Think of the carrier oil as literally carrying those potent properties all over skin in a hydrating atmosphere.
 Your skin will open to receive them into your cells and blood stream and will be evenly coated.

 Diluting essential oils is more frugal and beneficial.

 There are a few oils that I have used neat in the past: lavender, tea tree.
 Yet, I have seen wonderful results diluting these oils as well.
 Sensitization means that oil is gone to you probably forever.
 Dilute!

 Dilution Rate: Healthy adults and children over 10 years old should dilute essential oils to 2-5% of carrier oils.
 5% really should only be used for acute areas and situations like headaches, cold or flu, or other similar situations.
 Toners, lotions, etc. that get used often should be diluted to 2-3 %.

 3) Always Test for an Allergic Reaction Before Applying

 Even if you’ve never had an allergic reaction in your life, you may react to an essential oil.